houlei123123/rec/README.md

-# user three fuction to solve question
+# use three fuction to solve question